 BE BEST champions the many successful well-being programs that provide children with the tools and skills required for emotional, social, and physical health.
 The campaign also promotes established organizations, programs, and people who are helping children overcome some of the issues they face growing up in the modern world.

-Bullies and victims are separated into three categories: Those who are pure bullies, pure victims, and bullying-victims.
-Two thirds of students who are bullied go on to bully other students.
-These students who are both targets of bullying and engage in bullying behavior are at greater risk for both mental health and behavior problems than students who only bully or are only bullied, according to the Center for Disease Control, 2017
+Bullies and victims are separated into three categories: Those who are pure bullies, pure victims, and bullying victims.
+Two-thirds of students who are bullied go on to bully other students.
+These students who are both targets of bullying and engage in bullying behavior are at greater risk for both mental health and behavioral problems than students who only bully or are only bullied, according to the Center for Disease Control, 2017

 Both bullying and being bullied have long-lasting effects on both victims and perpetrators, and a number of recent studies show that there are also lasting effects for those who merely witness bullying.
 Being bullied or witnessing bullying can cause Post Traumatic Stress Disorder.
 People often carry the negative effects of bullying with them through to adulthood.